redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 - The network should be resistant to DDoS attacks
 - The oracle network should be stable (should work correctly even if some nodes stop working)
 - The oracle network should be secure (should work correctly even if <50% nodes act as adversaries)
 - It should be possible to prove that some node misbehaved at some time (stopped working or started malicious activities).
-This prove will be used for the reputation calculation
+These proofs will be later used for the nodes reputation calculation and potential punishments
+- Nodes should not have high hardware requirements
+- The network should not be a blockchain (if possible) :)

 ## Task description